 Their wines are the result of modern, careful and respectful winemaking based on local knowledge of the peculiarities of the area.
 Productions is only about 25.000 bottles per year and can be called ‘artisanal’ allowing them to manage directly each step of the process and produce wines that reflect their ‘will and personality and the strength of the land.’

 The human factor is the key to the philosophy of this winery and is only by understanding Francesco, a true viticulturist, that you can also understand the wines and their relationship with the market.
 His vineyard and ethical choices are essential to the production of high quality grapes and great wines.

 His wife Anna, mother of their three daughters, has been on his side since the first harvest in 2005 and contributes to the management of the property whilst Giovanni and Marina, Francesco’s parents contribute to the workload, adding the level of wisdom and input that you only achieve with age and experience.

 A great family of wines with a great story behind each one of them, the legacy of one of the greatest cyclists of the 20th century too.

-Fausto - This wine of character and a great personality, an expression of the land which is dedicated to their grandfather Fausto.
-It is `made from Timorasso grapes and highlights the natural qualities of this rare grape variety. complex, elegant aromas, red blood in the body of a white, minerality, flavor, warmth and freshness.
-It can grow over the years and likes to excite those who will have a little `patience'!
+The Fausto wine is full of character and personality, an expression of the land which is dedicated to their grandfather Fausto.
+It is made from Timorasso grapes and highlights the natural qualities of this rare grape variety.
+Complex, elegant aromas, red blood in the body of a white, minerality, flavor, warmth and freshness.
+It can grow over the years and likes to excite those who will have a little 'patience'!